inform-us/requirements_specifications/rules/targets.md

 1. All patients across all units

-## VALIDITY (time window) - (floorplan & SPC)
+## VALIDITY up to 24 hour time window - (floorplan & SPC)

-1. For the purposes of the 'all target set' metric, each of the 8 physiological metrics returns a binary response: [SET] - any of the set range or number / not applicable / other (comment) / free text entry are returned (generating a _dt stamp), or [NOT SET] nothing is returned.
+1. For the purposes of the 'all target set' metric, each of the 8 physiological metrics returns a binary response: (1) [SET] - any of the set range or number / not applicable / other (comment) / free text entry are returned (all generating a _dt stamp), or (2) [NOT SET] nothing is returned.
 2. Each of the 8 physiological metrics can be superseded if an entry is updated or new entry is made, this will generate a new _dt stamp (more recent) and become the 'valid' entry
-3. Each of the 8 physiological metrics is valid from _dt stamp it is set, until 07:59 hours, at which point they become invalid, from 08:00 onwards all of these 8 physiological targets need to be set afresh (i.e  can only be valid for a maximum time of 24 hours between the hours of 08:00 - 07:59)
+3. Each of the 8 physiological metrics is valid from _dt stamp it is set, until 07:59 hours, after which point they become invalid, from 08:00 onwards all of these 8 physiological targets need to be set afresh (i.e  can only be valid for a maximum time of 24 hours between the hours of 08:00 - 07:59)
-4. In order to meet the 'all target set' metric, all 8 physiological metrics need to have been trurned with a vailid _dt stamp
+4. In order to meet the 'all target set' metric, all 8 physiological metrics need to have been returned with a valid _dt stamp

-XXXXXXX

 ## CLASSIFICATION

+**[A] Proportion of patients with 'all target set'**

+Feeds into (i) front tile (current time snapshoot), (ii) floorplan and (iii) 'all target set' SPC chart

+**FRONT TILE proportion of patients with 'all target set'**
+1. The front tile displays live data (i.e. the current state on each unit)
-1. All eight physiological targets completed in the ICU Targets section of the ICU Navigators
+2. For each patient ALL of the 8 physiological targets need to have been completed in the ICU Targets section of the ICU Navigators (i.e. a valid _dt stamp for an entry for each individual metric) in order to achive (1) SET; if any of the 8 physiological metrics is missing an entry (a valid _dt stamp) then return (2) NOT SET
-2. Compliance measured at 13:00 hours each day
+3. Numerator = sum of patinets achieving (1) SET response
+4. Denominator = total number of current patients (occupied beds)

 ---
 # SPC CHARTS